AppImage/docs.appimage.org/source/packaging-guide/testing.rst

 Testing your AppImage
 =====================

-Testing your AppImage is a very important step inproducing an AppImage.
+Testing your AppImage is a very important step in producing an AppImage.
 Since AppImage files are supposed to run on a variety of Linux distributions, it is important to test your AppImage on a wide variety of distributions.

 .. centered::
    **Test your AppImage on all base operating systems you are targeting!**